-You may find that you have no current interests in common with your child.
-That’s okay.
+You may find that you have no current interests in common with your child, and that’s okay.
 In this case, you can talk to them about finding something new for the two of you to do together.
-Try to find something that neither of you has done, you both find at least mildly interesting and start together.
+Try to find an activity neither of you has tried, and you both find at least mildly exciting and start together.
 Neither of you will be the leader of this new venture because no one has more experience.
-Even if you discover that you both hated the activity, you at least have a mutual experience to work with.
+At least you have a shared experience to build upon, even if both of you dislike the activity.

 Guilt is Not a Weapon

 Never send your children on a guilt trip.
 It’s a cheap trick that will only cause them to resent you in the long run.
 Make it clear that you want to spend time with them and get to know them, but don’t try to make your kids feel bad if it doesn’t work out right away.
-It may take a few tries, but you’ll wear them down eventually, and they’ll give you a chance.
+It may take a few tries, but don’t give up; they’ll eventually give you a chance.

 There’s a Time For Friendship and a Time For Parenting

 Don’t Get Discouraged

 Kids can be challenging.
 It may seem that no matter what you try, you still feel just as distant from them as when you started.
 Again, don’t give up.
-They know what you’re trying to do, and on some level, they appreciate it, even if they don’t make it obvious.
+Your children know what you’re trying to do; on some level, they appreciate it, even if they don’t make it obvious.
 Start with the basics and remember that attentive listening will create more of the connection you seek.
-If you use the recommended methods to engage with your children, they will at least think of you when they face any struggles and remember that at least one person cares for them.
+If you use the recommended methods to engage with your children, they will at least think of you when they face any struggles, and remember that at least one person cares for them.
 Sometimes that’s enough.